genesistoxical/pruebas/README.md

 ## Source
 There are three formats as a source; the main one would be `PNG`, despite not being editable you can work on them, for example, modifying the danger circle.
 You can also use them in websites or applications that require a raster image format.

 The next two are editable, one of them is `SVG` but doesn't include shadows since they weren't vector.
-The last one is the one I used but I'm sharing it because it's the original, `afdesign` for Affinity Designer v2... includes single object groups or layers in gray and yellow, but this helps to convert it to SVG.
+The last one is the one I used but I'm sharing it because it's the original: `afdesign` for Affinity Designer v2, includes single object groups or layers in gray and yellow, but this helps to convert it to SVG.

 </br>